Nettlesworth Primary School

 When is the check going to happen?

-The next trial of the times tables check, open to all schools that want to take part, will take place between 10–28th June 2019.
+The next trial of the times tables check, open to all schools that want to take part, will take place between 1st–12th June 2026.
 Our school participated in the trial and if your child is in Year 4, then they took the test.

-By June 2020, every school will be required to take part in the check by law.
+By June 2020, every school were required to take part in the check by law.

 Year 1 Phonics Screening Check (Year 1 pupils)